eeevanbbb/ChiCarto/README.md

 # ChiCarto
 ChiCarto is a gateway into geo-specific location data about the city of Chicago.
+ChiCarto provides an easy-to-use interface to view, collate, and browse information about the city using a mapping centered interface.
+For example, a user could view criminal incidents within a specific radius of a possible home, reported tree trims in their neighborhood, and check for building violations, all on one map.
+The map displays red icons that reveal more information about the specific datapoint when clicked.
+Additonally, ChiCarto draws from open data about the city that is updated continuously, so ChiCarto is always up-to-date.

 ## Installation
 0. Make sure you have [Python](https://www.python.org/downloads/) installed